 - November 7, 739 -- Willibrord, a missionary monk who was trained in Ireland and traveled

-over northwestern Europe, dies.
+over northwestern Europe, died.
 Called the "Apostle of Frisia," he was highly instrumental in the

 conversions of Germany and Scandinavia.

-- November 8, 1741 -- David Brainerd receives a letter from Ebenezer Pemberton of the
+- November 8, 1741 -- David Brainerd received a letter from Ebenezer Pemberton of the

-Scottish Society for Propagating Christian Knowledge asking if he will consider becoming a
+Scottish Society for Propagating Christian Knowledge asking if he would consider becoming a

 missionary to the American Indians.

-- November 10, 1890 -- The Central American Mission is founded by C. I. Scofield in Dallas,
+- November 10, 1890 -- The Central American Mission was founded by C. I. Scofield in

-Texas.
-In 1975 it changed its name to CAM International because of expansion into Spain.
+Dallas, Texas.
+In 1975 it changed its name to CAM International because of expansion into

 - November 11, 397 -- Martin of Tours, a bishop responsible for the evangelization of Gaul